Charles Rangel: 2000–2007: Protest and power

 During the early 2000s Rangel advocated continued funding of anti-poverty efforts, including Temporary Assistance for Needy Families and Child care and development block grant.
 Rangel also had an unproductive relationship with Ways and Means chairman Bill Thomas, leading to an incident in which Thomas called the United States Capitol Police on Rangel for having his members read a bill in the library, an action for which Thomas apologized.

 Rangel sponsored the African Growth and Opportunity Act, passed in 2000, despite the opposition of labor unions, the textile industry, and the Congressional Black Caucus.
 For the first time incentives were provided for U.S. trade with sub-Saharan Africa.
-Indeed, Rangel became known for support of free trade agreements, in contrast to many House Democrats.
+Indeed, Rangel became known for his support of free trade agreements, in contrast to many of his fellow House Democrats.

-Following the September 11, 2001 terrorist attacks, Rangel helped secure an extension to unemployment benefits.
+Following the September 11 attacks, Rangel helped secure an extension to unemployment benefits.
 His intent was to help those in New York industries affected by the events.

 Motivated by seeing few African American diplomats on his trips abroad, he founded the Charles B. Rangel International Affairs Fellowship Program in 2002.
 The program is a collaboration between Howard University and the U.S. State Department that has significantly increased the number of minorities working in the U.S. Foreign Service.

 In July 2004, Rangel was the first of three sitting U.S. House members to be arrested on trespassing charges, for protesting human rights abuses in Sudan in front of the Sudanese Embassy in Washington (Bobby Rush and Joe Hoeffel would follow).
 Rangel said, "When human lives are in jeopardy, there should be outrage."

 Rangel was an adamant opponent of the George W. Bush administration and of the Iraq War.
 Feeling powerless to stop the latter in the Republican-controlled Congress, he said in 2007 that he had suffered from nightmares: "It was my lowest point ever in my 37 years in Congress ...
 It was a sad period where you saw lives being lost [in the war] and you couldn't do anything about it."

 In April 2006, Rangel and nine other representatives joined John Conyers' action against George W. Bush and others, alleging violations of the U.S. Constitution in the passing of the Deficit Reduction Act of 2005.
 Conyers v.
 Bush was dismissed later that year for lack of standing.